 Because you said there might be two.

-Well, I don't care about Chicago.
+I don't care about Chicago.

 I don't live in Chicago.

-I do too, but I mean I'm more interested about my house because I'm selfish.
+I do too, but I mean, I'm more interested about my house because I'm selfish.

-I think I think your house is going to be okay this weekend, but the great one, Mark Levin, I don't think he's talking to me right now.
+I think your house is going to be okay this weekend, but the great one, Mark Levin, I don't think he's talking to me right now.

-Isn't that right?
+Is that right?

-We were talking about you, we were talking about you last night.
+We were talking about you last night.

 That's what he said to me.

-Yeah, well, I I upped I upped him from three to six to six to twelve.
+Yeah, well, I upped him from 3 to 6 to 6 to 12.

 Yeah.

-Well, what is Mark gonna do?
+Well, what is Mark going to do?

 If he does, I'll kill him.